safdar-azeem/vue-ssr-lite/doc/useFetch.plan.md

 enter hydration state.
 During SSR, the collision rule in section 4 rejects a snapshot where multiple runtime fingerprints would need to occupy one public hydration identity.

+On the browser, hydration records are initially placed into a temporary continuation map (`HydrationRecordMap`) keyed only by public identity.
+The normal browser runtime map key cannot be formed until a hydrating `useFetch()` call executes during component setup and derives this browser consumer's runtime fingerprint.
+Only then is `record.cache` adopted into `FetchEntry[public identity + runtime fingerprint]`.
+Hydration never creates or shares a normal browser `FetchEntry` solely by public identity and never serializes or private-reconstructs credential fingerprint material from server state.
+If multiple hydrating consumers share a public identity but derive incompatible browser runtime fingerprints, the runtime raises a deterministic hydration configuration error requiring distinct explicit keys rather than cloning the hydrated cache into multiple entries.

 ---